DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

 * use a JS callout and a JS polyfill base64 module

 ...but those ways treat the decoded thing as a _string_.
-That won't work if the encoded thing is a PDF file, or some other binary octet-stream that cannot be encoded as a string.
+That won't work if the encoded thing is a PDF file, an image (JPG or PNG, etc), or some other binary octet-stream that cannot be encoded as a string.

-This callout does not do that.
-You can decode from a base64 string into an octet-stream.
+This callout does not treat the result of decoding as a string, and it does not treat the source for encoding as a string.
+You can base64-decode from a base64 string into an octet-stream, and you can base64-encode from an octet-stream into a string.

 That's that main reason you may want to use this callout, in lieu of those builtin capabilities.

-Another reason is that the encoding on this callout supports base64url.
+Another reason is that this callout supports encoding & decoding via base64url.

 ## Disclaimer